 Here’s a helpful resource to help your child fact-check.

 In the famous words of Mr. Rogers, “When I was a boy, and I would see scary things in the news, my mother would say to me, ‘look for the helpers.
 You will always find people who are helping.”
 While the war in Ukraine is filled with terrible things, we can help our children focus on helpers.
 Like those at the borders of Ukraine assisting refugees by providing them with food, shelter and clothes.
 There are always people willing to help.

 For older children, help them learn the facts.

 Some very reliable resources are available to help our older learners understand what is happening in the world right now.
 You can help your children learn about what is happening and why, along with reliable, updated information on the current situation.

 Check out CBC Kids News for more information.

 Don’t be afraid to ask for help.

-If your child is struggling to understand, don’t be afraid to ask for help from professionals who are trained to listen, understand and help your child process their thoughts and feelings in a better way.
-Additionally, you can utilize the Thoughts and Feelings: Learning how to Manage How I Think and Feel Special Interest Unit to help your child navigate the big feelings that they are feeling.
-Just remember that we are all navigating this crisis together; it’s difficult to explain something that we may not fully understand, so remember to be patient with yourself.
+If your child is struggling to understand, don’t be afraid to ask for help from professionals trained to listen, understand and help your child process their thoughts and feelings better.
+Additionally, you can utilize the Thoughts and Feelings: Learning how to Manage How I Think and Feel Special Interest Unit to help your child navigate the big feelings they are feeling.
+Remember that we are all navigating this crisis together; it’s difficult to explain something that we may not fully understand, so remember to be patient with yourself.

 Together we can help children in Ukraine.

-For March, we donate a portion of all sales to Save the Children Ukraine Crisis Fund.
+For March, we donate a portion of all sales to the Save the Children Ukraine Crisis Fund.